ttkorhonen/e3pages/docs/kb/training/workbook/12_conda_environment.md

 # 12. Conda Environment

-In this lesson, you'll learn how to do the follwing:
+In this lesson, you'll learn how to do the following:

-* Install and configurate conda.
+* Install and configure conda.
 * Create an environment in conda.
 * Handle environments in conda.
 * Work with cookiecutter